 Another issue is the performance of the resulting hyper pipelined design.
 Assuming the formally critical path is now "partitioned" into equal parts, the hyper pipelined design can run theoretically as many times faster as the number of the resulting segments reduced by the additional setup and hold time for each PSR on the critical path.
-This results in the same performance as their individual instantiations, if the critical path is relatively slow compared to the timing arcs of the registers.
-If the critical path is only 4 LUT or 4 gates (which is an extreme example), the timing arc of the PSR dominate the critical path and a CMF-times performance cannot be reached.
+This results in the same performance as their individual instantiations, if the critical path is only 4 LUT or 4 gates (which is an extreme example), the timing arc of the PSR dominate the critical path and a CMF-times performance cannot be reached.